solpyro/AdventOfCode2025/README.md

 I understood the assignment, but I get an AI star because I asked GPT to implement the `maxJoltage` function, based on comments that outlined the algorithm.
 It was lucky I knew the algorithm, since I had to coach Copilot through almost every step of the implementation.

 Day 3 and already I feel the call of recursion.
 Very satisfying to modify part 1, run it and get the correct answer on the first try.

+## Day 4: Printing Department

+A pretty straightforward field automata exercise, with part 1 being step 1 of the phase change.